 There’s nothing wrong with owning plenty of guitars.
 In my experience, some guitarists are all about playing the guitar and constantly improving, while others live and breathe guitars from both a playing perspective and a lifestyle perspective.
-There’s no harm in collecting guitars and geeking out on every piece of guitar related informaiton and news you can get your hands on.
+There’s no harm in collecting guitars and geeking out on every piece of guitar-related information and news you can get your hands on.
 But, if you are trying to improve by upgrading your equipment all the time keep in mind owning too many guitars can start to become a distraction from actually playing the guitar.

 So, as much as I hate to sit on the fence, it really does come back to personal preference and your objectives with the guitar.

-But here’s a couple of quick recommendations:
+But here are a couple of quick recommendations:

 - The Beginner:

 Stick with one guitar.
-Don’t get distracted at this stage in your guitar playing journey.
+Don’t get distracted at this stage in your guitar-playing journey.
 Focus on learning the guitar before learning about guitars.

 - The Weekend Warrior: